-You must place your tenants’ deposit in a tenancy deposit protection (TDP) schemes if you rent out your home on an assured shorthold tenancy that started after 6 April 2007.
-The schemes in England and Wales are:
+You must place your tenants’ deposit in a tenancy deposit protection (TDP) scheme if you rent out your home on an assured shorthold tenancy that started after 6 April 2007.

-If you receive a valuable item as a deposit instead of money (eg a car or watch), you don’t have to put it in a TDP.
+If you receive a valuable item as a deposit instead of money (for example a car or watch), you don’t have to put it in a TDP.

 These government-backed schemes ensure your tenants will get their deposit back if they:

 - meet the terms of your tenancy agreement

 You (or your letting agent) must put your tenants’ deposit in the scheme within 30 days of getting it.

 You can use any of the following schemes if your property is in England or Wales:

 - the scheme hold the deposit for free - known as a ‘custodial’ scheme

 - you or the agent holds the deposit and you pay the scheme to insure it - known as an ‘insured’ scheme